minyandafna/minyandafna.github.io/_events/2018-08-24-friday-night-davening.md

 venue: The Dream Institute
 address: 1672 University Avenue, Berkeley, CA 94703
 ---
+UPDATE:  Friday night davening has been canceled because the Dream Institute neighborhood has been closed by police.
+We look forward to seeing you at High Holiday services at Finnish Hall!

-Join us for uplifting Erev Shabbat davening at the Dream Institute.
-Interested in hosting, davening, or giving a drash (for now or for the future)?
+Interested in hosting, davening, or giving a drash at a future Minyan Dafna service?
 [Let us know!](mailto:info@minyandafna.org)